rclex/rclex/README.md

 ## How to use

-This section explains the quickstart for `rclex` onto the environment where ROS 2 and Elixir have been prepared.
+This section explains the quickstart for `rclex` onto the environment where ROS 2 and Elixir have been installed.

 ### Create the project